• Skip to primary navigation

 Instructions

-• Very quickly pour the batter into the prepared loaf pan, and place in the preheated 300°F oven.
+• Bake.
+Very quickly pour the batter into the prepared loaf pan, and place in the preheated 300°F oven.

-• Bake until the bread no longer jiggles, is golden, and has risen a good amount, about 40 minutes.
+Bake until the bread no longer jiggles, is golden, and has risen a good amount, about 30 minutes.
 (If the bread is golden before it seems to be solid, loosely cover it with foil and continue baking until it’s done.)

-• Let it cool in the pan for at least 5 minutes.
+• Cool, slice and serve.
+Let it cool in the pan for at least 5 minutes.
 Then use the edges of the parchment to very gently lift it out, and onto a cooling rack.
-The bread might sink a little in the center while it’s cooling.
+Once it’s room temperature, slice and serve.

 Keywords gluten-free bread recipes, recipes using nut butters